JohnMurray/cpp-vs/readme.md

 </p>

-This is an experiment/idea I had to see if people would find it useful, in their endeavour to learn C++, to compare similar examples to a language they may know better.
+This is an experiment/idea I had to see if people would find it useful, in their endeavour to learn C++, to compare similar examples to a language they may already know.
+This does mean that this site is targeted toward those that are _not_ learning C++ as their first language.

 This project generates the site/code for [cpp-vs](cpp-vs.com).All code samples is licensed under the Apache V2 license, as is this site.
 If you whish to contribute